 a.
 Entries under the role of executive producer are accepted ONLY if, as producer, the entrant was significantly involved in the entry’s design and creation.

 b.
-Previously submitted works will not be accepted.
+Previously submitted works to BEA creative competitions or the Festival of Media Arts will not be accepted.
 However, a derivative of a previous work may qualify for submission if it can be shown that substantial changes have been made to the original work assuming that the author has legal rights to the original.
 In these cases the entrant must provide additional clarification.

 c.
 Partial works or works-in-progress will not be accepted.